cchen156/Learning-to-See-in-the-Dark/README.md

 By default, the code takes the data in the "./dataset/Sony/" folder and "./dataset/Fuji/".
 If you save the dataset in other folders, please change the "input_dir" and "gt_dir" at the beginning of the code.

-### Training
+### Training new models
 1. To train the Sony model, run "python train_Sony.py".
+The result and model will be save in "result_Sony" folder by default.
 2. To train the Fuji model, run "python train_Fuji.py".
+The result and model will be save in "result_Fuji" folder by default.

 By default, the code takes the data in the "./dataset/Sony/" folder and "./dataset/Fuji/".
 If you save the dataset in other folders, please change the "input_dir" and "gt_dir" at the beginning of the code.